Institutional theory: Deinstitutionalization

 Not to be confused with the deinstitutionalization (i.e. closure) of psychiatric hospitals, this term is also used by some researchers in the institutional theory literature to think about the different ways that an undesirable institution might be disrupted.
 For example, Maguire and Hardy (2009) examined the processes leading to the deinstitutionalization of DDT.
 This might include social movements from particular groups, such as the efforts leading to prohibition to deinstitutionalize the drinking of alcoholic beverages, or the social and institutional pressures that led to the deinstitutionalization of permanent employment in Japan.
 Public opinion can also lead to the deinstitutionalization of a practice, at least according to Clemente and Roulet (2015).

-Deinstitutionalization may also be used in partial ways, as seen in the deinstitutionalization of particular CSR concepts to make way for a new CSR construct, or in the deinstitutionalization of the practice of catching fish for sustenance.
+Deinstitutionalization may also be used in partial ways, as seen in the deinstitutionalization of particular Corporal Social Responsibility concepts to make way for new set of concepts, or in the deinstitutionalization of the practice of catching fish for sustenance.